cjohansen/pharmacist/README.md

 {::result/success? false
  ::result/data {:error "Network failure"}
  ::result/attempts 1
- ::result/completed? false}
+ ::result/retrying? true}
 ```

-`::result/completed? false` means the source is going to be retried.
+`::result/retrying? true` means the source is going to be retried.

 Some errors won't go away no matter how many times you retry.
 The result
 returned from the data source can inform Pharmacist on whether or not it is